google/WebFundamentals/src/content/en/fundamentals/accessibility/05-styling/styling-five.md

 You can use the accessibility tools in Chrome to identify contrast ratios.
 If you run an audit on your page you may get a few warnings for low contrast colors.
 One benefit of using the Chrome Devtools is that they will suggest AA and AAA alternatives to your current colors, and you can click the values to preview them in your app.

-WebAIM itself provides a handy [color contrast checker](http://webaim.org/resources/contrastchecker/) you can use to examine the contrast of any color pair.
+WebAIM itself provides a handy <a href="http://webaim.org/resources/contrastchecker/" target="_blank">color contrast checker</a> you can use to examine the contrast of any color pair.